- Find a Trail

-The Gallia County Hike & Bike Trail follows an old railroad right-of-way between Bidwell and Gallipolis, at the Ohio River.
-Though are plans to develop a total of 28 miles (to include Vinton County...
+The Gallia County Hike & Bike Trail follows an old railroad right-of-way between Bidwell and Gallipolis.
+As of 2023, there are two open sections of the rail-trail totaling a little more than 11...

 The Wellston Bike Path is just under 2 miles, but when combined with the path around Lake Alma, you can make it a 5-mile round-trip.
 North of town, the path parallels State Route 349, making for a...

 During a busy workweek this was my go-to ride.
 I ride it twice and add some riding around town in order to get at least 10 miles in.
 There is lots of shade on the trail.
 I would have two points of caution: The deer are heavy.
 I’ve had several cross in front of me and sustained a minor injury when I had to slam on my brakes.
 Secondly, there is a lack of trail etiquette from pedestrians.
 I put a bell on my bike but it hasn’t helped.
 Use caution on this trail, especially when crossing Route 93.